-In multi-player games, students can play against other students in their class only.
-If there are no students in the classroom with whom a student can play, Typing Agent has a robot (computer) opponent with whom students can play.
+In multi-player games, students can play against other students in their school only.
+Previously, this multi-player game was to be played intra-classroom only.
+Due to updates, we've had to change these settings intra-school only in order to keep the game working.
+If there are no students in the school with whom a student can play, Typing Agent has a robot (computer) opponent with whom students can play.
 So don't worry because there's always a way to play the multi-player game "solo" when no other classmates are there.

-When a player selects an opponent, be it a real classmate or the robot, that opponent will receive a request and they must agree to to play.
-A classmate can send the request but a classmate may opt not to play.
+When a player selects an opponent, be it a real schoolmate or the robot, that opponent will receive a request and they must agree to to play.
+A schoolmate can send the request but a classmate may opt not to play.
 The robot always agrees to play.

 In this game, accuracy is more important than speed.
 The objective is to sink the opponent's battleship.
 Similar to its analog progenitor, the two players set up their ships then take turns typing words to target specific squares.
 When students type a specific word and it lands on a ship, the word "Hit" appears along with a flame to indicate that a part of the ship has been hit.
 If the students miss the ships, the word "Missed" appears along with a pulsing circle.
 Students then type around that area to determine the length and direction of the ship.